NEIAAC/e-neiler/README.md

   ### Linux

   - Run the `main.bin` file inside the extracted folder.
-Note that compilation is targeted at Ubuntu (Wayland), other distributions may need additional actions to run the app.
+Note that compilation is targeted at Ubuntu (Wayland), other distributions may need additional steps.

   ### MacOS

-  - Run the bundle installer extracted from the `.zip` file.
+  - Run the bundle installer extracted from the `.zip` file.~

+- Depending on your operating system, you _may_ get a **security warning** due to the app not being signed.
+You can **safely ignore it** as our builds are automated from the open sourced codebase.

 - Detailed usage instructions can be found in the [wiki](https://github.com/NEIAAC/e-neiler/wiki) page.